Terms & conditions for the usage of all data viewed or supplied.

 3.6 If a post holder, either verbally or in writing, requests a user to disclose the source and/or owner of the data that is under license, users must direct them to the Oscar Data Transparency Statement, available at - http://www.oscar-research.co.uk/info/datatransparency.php

 3.7 Use of Postal Data - All postal communication should be targeted, relevant and not excessive.
 An opportunity should be given for recipients (post holders and organisations held in the data) to object to future postal correspondence (either on or within the correspondence, or through a phone number, address or email address provided as part of the correspondence).
 The user is responsible in ensuring reasonable steps are taken to prevent future postal correspondence to these recipients.
+We also recommend that users screen the data against the Mailing Preference Service (MPS) prior to any form of postal communication or marketing.

 3.8 Use of Telephone Numbers - as part of The Privacy and Electronic (EC Directive) Regulations 2003, the Telephone Preference Service (TPS) maintains a list of telephone numbers of subscribers who don't wish to receiving unsolicited marketing calls.
 From 2004 corporate registration on the TPS allows all businesses (including the Public Sector) to join the Corporate TPS (CTPS) register to block sales calls.
 The CTPS was released for commercial screening purposes in July 2004.
 The legislation requires that CTPS screening must be undertaken by anyone making promotional and/or fundraising calls to any Business or Government number to ensure that they are not calling a number which is registered.
 After the initial screening of data, further monthly screening is necessary.
 Consequently, prior to any telephone marketing or fundraising activities all users must screen the data against the TPS and CTPS registers.
 Furthermore, users must provide their company name and either a phone number or valid postal or email address to any post holder or organisation requesting a means of opt-outing from further calls.
 Users should maintain their own telephone 'opt-out' list, consisting of post holders and organisations who are either registered on the TPS/CTPS or have directly requested exclusion from any further telephone communication by the user.
 It is the responsibility of the user to ensure lists are TPS/CTPS compliant.
 Express consent for a call overrides the TPS/CTPS legislation.
+No automated calling to data suplied by Oscar is permitted without the direct consent of the data subject(s).

 3.9 Use of Electronic mail (E-Mail) addresses - All email addresses in the data are either organisational or corporate subscriber emails and/or relate to the post holder’s position and are owned by the employing organisation and/or are those published or officially connected with an elected position or position within public life; including, but not limited to, members of parliament, councillors and those representing parish councils.
 Where email addresses are used for communication by users, the following conditions apply: